SteelCompendium/data-md-dse/Bestiary/Monsters/Trolls/Statblocks/Troll Crack Trooper.md

 reason: -1
 intuition: 0
 presence: 2
-traits:
-  - name: Group Appetite
-    effects:
-      - effect: The crack trooper dies only if their squad's Stamina pool is reduced to 0 Stamina by acid or fire damage, if they end their turn with 0 Stamina in their squad's Stamina pool, or if they take acid or fire damage while their squad's Stamina pool is at 0 Stamina.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Charging Chomp
+    name: Charging Chomp
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Charge
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature or object per minion
     effects:
       - roll: Power Roll + 4
-        t1: 5 damage; push 2
+        tier1: 5 damage; push 2
-        t2: 7 damage; push 3; A < 3 3 damage
+        tier2: 7 damage; push 3; A < 3 3 damage
-        t3: 9 damage; push 4; A < 4 5 damage
+        tier3: 9 damage; push 4; A < 4 5 damage
+      - name: Effect
-      - effect: The crack trooper's squad's Stamina pool regains Stamina equal to half the damage dealt.
+        effect: The crack trooper's squad's Stamina pool regains Stamina equal to half the damage dealt.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Group Appetite
+    icon: ⭐️
+    effects:
+      - effect: The crack trooper dies only if their squad's Stamina pool is reduced to 0 Stamina by acid or fire damage, if they end their turn with 0 Stamina in their squad's Stamina pool, or if they take acid or fire damage while their squad's Stamina pool is at 0 Stamina.
 ~~~